Upper Norwood: Transport

 The hilly nature of the land has restricted the construction of railways through the district.
 The former branch line terminus at Crystal Palace High Level railway station which opened in 1865 closed in 1954, and the remaining Crystal Palace railway station is some distance below Upper Norwood, and approached by many steps.
-However, Crystal Palace Parade remains an important bus interchange and many residents instead use plentiful local bus routes to travel to West Norwood, Tulse Hill, Streatham, West Dulwich or Norbury railway stations.
-The disconnection from the capital's rail/tube network has led to it having lower house prices than other areas possessing scenic views of London.
+However, Crystal Palace Parade remains an important bus interchange and many residents are instead reliant on local bus routes to travel to West Norwood, Tulse Hill, Streatham, West Dulwich or Norbury railway stations.
+The significant disconnection from the capital's rail/tube network, and lack of high street, shops or amenities in its western half, has led to it having lower house prices than other areas possessing scenic views of London.